Williamsburg is a popular neighborhood in Brooklyn. This rapidly growing area is home to artists, hipsters, and many historically ethnic communities.

 You can get a private room in a fully decorated 3-bedroom home with housekeeping services provided.
 A few properties include:

-- 81 Olive Street -Private room with 1 bath
+- 81 Olive Street – Historic building

 Has someone already snagged up these listings?
 Check out more rental listings below: